kencaron/fitbit-os-project-builder/README.md

 # Fitbit OS Project Builder #

 ## Why? ##
 Currently Fitbit Studio does not provide a local toolchain or a way to minify files.
 This allows us to free up some memory inside the `app` directory.
-If this helps you relieve some memory pressure than it is doing it's job.
+If this helps you relieve some memory pressure then it is doing it's job.

 ## Install ##
 - `npm i`